Spring Break Opportunities

 Crafting a Resume

 The purpose of a resume is to outline your professional skills, experiences and accomplishments.
 Your resume should provide a summary of who you are professionally and should entice employers to learn more – think “impressive snapshot”, not “autobiography”.
 A well-written resume will use strong, unique action verbs to highlight accomplishments and skills.
-Content Standard sections
+Resume Content There

 Resources from the University Career Center